rtens/crosspoint-reader-chess/README.md

 ## Puzzles

-Puzzles are downloaded in batches of 50 from the [lichess API](https://lichess.org/api#tag/puzzles/GET/api/puzzle/batch/{angle}).
+Puzzles are downloaded in batches of 50 from the [lichess API](https://lichess.org/api#tag/puzzles/GET/api/puzzle/batch/{angle}) by default.
+The URLs to download puzzles can be changed in the configuration.

+## Piece Sets

+New piece sets can be installed by uploading a `*.set` file from [here](https://github.com/rtens/crosspoint-reader-chess-piece-sets/tree/main/out) into the `.chess/sets/` on the SD card.
+Installed piece sets can be selected in the application menu.

 ## Configuration